nonplain/nonplain-md-link.js/README.md

 ### Link.collectAllLinksFromContent()

-Returns `Link` instances for all markdown and wiki-style links from a given string.
+Returns `Link` instances for all markdown and wiki-style links within a given string.

 ### Link.detectLinkStyle()